cwi-dis/igor/doc/setup.rst

    igorSetup addstd lan systemHealth ca user device

-(these are the standard plugins used by the default database, which as distributed do little more than check the health of your internet connection).
+(these are the standard plugins used by the default database, which as distributed does little more than check whether it is day or night).

 You should now be able to run the server with